FIRST, AN IMPORTANT WARNING!

 THE RF AMMETER

-To the left is a picture of the offending RF ammeter.
-The two terminals on the top are connected together inside the box with heavy wire which runs through the centre of a toriod, making the current transformer.
+To the left is a picture of the RF ammeter.
+The two terminals on the top are connected together inside the box with heavy wire which runs through the centre of a toriod, forming the current transformer.
 The beauty of this arrangement is that you can stick the meter in the aerial wire or the earth connection.
-In fact, you can stick it anywhere you like, within reason!
-Click on the picture for the circuit and construction details.
+Details of the RF ammeter can be found here.

 All this talk about earth currents doesn’t apply to dipoles or other balanced aerials.
 Why?
 We’ll come to that later.
 So, now you’re convinced that RF currents DO flow in the ground.
 You are convinced, aren’t you?